The dynamical impact of cosmic rays in the Rhea magnetohydrodynamics simulations: Galactic disk properties

 \subsection{Morphological evolution}

-We use this section to give an overview of the morphological evolution of our model galaxies.
-In Figure \ref{fig:morphology} we show projections of the gas density for all our simulations at different points in the evolution.
-The first three rows depict face-on projections of the galactic disk at $t=0.5,1.0,$ and 1.5 Gyr respectively.
-Additionally, in the last row we visualize edge-on density projections of the galaxies at $t=1.5$ Gyr.
-We use $t=1.5$ Gyr as our fiducial time for many of the figures presented in this work, as we found that beyond this point there is very little evolution in disk properties.
+In this section, we offer an overview of the morphological evolution of our model galaxies.
+In Figure \ref{fig:morphology}, we show projections of the gas density for all our simulations at different points in the evolution.
+The first three rows depict \karin{edge}-on projections of the galactic disk at $t=0.5,1.0,$ and 1.5 Gyr, respectively.
+Additionally, in the last row we visualize \karin{face}-on density projections of the galaxies at $t=1.5$ Gyr.
+We used $t=1.5$ Gyr as our fiducial time for many of the figures presented in this work, as we found that beyond this point there is very little evolution in disk properties.

-In all galaxies we observe overdense regions as well as low-density bubbles where SNe have recently exploded.
+In \karin{the face-on view of the} galaxies, we observe overdense regions as well as low-density bubbles where SNe have recently exploded.
 The strength of the magnetic field has a clear impact on the size of the star-forming disk.
 The CRMHD and MHD galaxies develop star-forming disks of around 15 kpc in radius, whereas the CRMHD-low and MHD-low galaxies develop larger disks with radii closer to 20 kpc.
 The initially weaker magnetic field in the "-low" simulations results in less magnetic support, which allows for star formation further out from the center.
 The face-on evolution of the galaxies is marginally affected by the presence of CRs, though there are minor differences.
 The CRMHD and CRMHD-low galaxies appear somewhat smoother than their MHD-counterparts, with fewer low density regions and overall smaller bubbles.
 This can be attributed to the CRs smoothing out overdensities in the gas as they diffuse through the disk.
 However, since our diffusion coefficient is relatively large and the CRs diffuse rapidly this effect is not prominent.
 Also, the linear diffusion model does not account for ion-neutral damping, which reduces the effect of smoothing \citep{Thomas2024,Sike2024}.

+The difference between the simulations, as well as the impact of CRs, is \karin{evident} as we look at the edge-on \karin{evolution of the galaxies}. \karin{Without the inclusion of CR effects, we would develop quite compact disks, with the lower magnetic field in MHD-low allowing for a slightly fluffier disk at $t=1.5$ Gyr.
+In the simulations with CRs, however, gas is more effectively pushed into the CGM as the CRs diffuse outward and establish gas-lifting pressure gradients above the disk.
+In the strong $B$-field case, this process is gradual, as seen in the evolution of the edge-on view from $t=0.5-1.5$ Gyr, where gas is slowly lifted to greater heights.
+In contrast, with the weaker magnetic support in CRMHD-low, the CRs are able to diffuse out the galaxy much earlier.
+By $t=0.5$ Gyr, gas has already been lifted further than 20 kpc from the midplane.}